One World Week 2018 takes place from November 17-25.

 One World Week has always aimed to involve and support young people and those who with young people in their own education rather than providing them with ready-made programmes and answers.

 One World Week is based on the assumption that development education is best pursued within a framework of celebration.
 People are the most important resource in this form of education as they explore the world they live in, become aware of their potential for change, and commit themselves to take action.

-Migration, the Sustainable Developments Goals and YOUth!
+Peace, Justice, the Sustainable Developments Goals and YOUth!

 One World Week is a week of youth-led awareness raising, education and action that takes place throughout Ireland during November every year.
 Young people and those who work with young people learn about local, national and global justice issues and take action to bring about positive change.

 Activism, the SDGs and Youth: development education and global citizenship education resource pack